thq4n/component_creator/doc/USAGE_GUIDE.md

   static ThemeData get lightTheme {
     return ThemeData(
       extensions: [
-        // Component theme extensions will be added here with proper formatting ],
+        // Component theme extensions will be added here with consistent naming ],
     );
   }
 }
 ```

-## Component Variants (v0.0.3+)
+## Component Variants (v0.0.4+)

 ### Overview

-Starting from version 0.0.3, the tool automatically generates component variants support with smart defaults.
-Each component now includes a variants enum with common variants pre-defined and an automatic variant parameter.
+Starting from version 0.0.4, the tool automatically generates component variants support with smart defaults and consistent naming.
+Each component now includes a variants enum with common variants pre-defined, an automatic variant parameter, and consistent theme extension naming.

 ### Generated Variants Enum